 What I do

-I work with research agencies including C Space, MTM, Hope + Anchor, Plural Thinking, PAPA Media and Join the Dots to deliver projects across sectors.
+I work with research agencies to deliver projects across sectors and around the world - whether in Seoul, Sao Paolo, or Sutton Coldfield.
 Recently I have worked on projects for brands including:

 Ben is simply one of the best qualitative researchers it has been my pleasure to work with.
 I've engaged him for a range of media related projects where he has been a natural with respondents, engaging them to speak naturally and helping to draw insights beyond the superficial.
 He is also a first class analyst and communicator - with an exceptional ability to illustrate themes in an intelligent, compelling way.